menu

 Youngwood is a very small borough located in the state of Pennsylvania.
 With a population of 2,928 people and just one neighborhood, Youngwood is the 499th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Youngwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Youngwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Youngwood are a mix of both white- and blue-collar jobs.
 Overall, Youngwood is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Youngwood who work in food service (10.58%), office and administrative support (9.10%), and management occupations (8.18%).

 Being a small borough, Youngwood does not have a public transit system used by locals to get to and from work.

-The citizens of Youngwood are slightly better educated than the national average of 21.84% for all cities and towns, with 22.18% of adults in Youngwood having a bachelor's degree or advanced degree.
+The education level of Youngwood citizens is a little higher than the average for US cities and towns: 22.18% of adults in Youngwood have at least a bachelor's degree.

 The per capita income in Youngwood in 2022 was $35,041, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $140,164 for a family of four.
 However, Youngwood contains both very wealthy and poor people as well.